nargund/e-commerceProgram/README.md

 ## Note

+This E-Commerce Program was developed as part of an assignment.
+The purpose of the project was to create a user-friendly and customizable solution for online shopping.
+While efforts have been made to ensure accuracy, please note that the program may have limitations and may not be suitable for production-level e-commerce businesses.
+Please use this program for educational and demonstration purposes only.

-This README was generated using generative AI, and while efforts have been made to ensure accuracy, there may be some inaccuracies or inconsistencies.
-Please ignore any such inaccuracies and refer to the actual code and documentation for accurate information.
+**Note: This README was generated using generative AI, and while efforts have been made to ensure accuracy, there may be some inaccuracies or inconsistencies.
+Please ignore any such inaccuracies and refer to the actual code and documentation for accurate information.**

 Enjoy using the E-Commerce Program and have a great online shopping experience!